OSI-Writer/Qi-Docs/docs/Qi_Types.rst

 Compound Indexes
 ----------------

-When defining a QiType, the index property you use to sequence the data must be defined in the type definition.
-Often, a single index such as DateTime is used, but for more complex scenarios Qi allows multiple indexes to be defined in a type.
+When defining an SdsType, the index property you use to sequence the data must be defined in the type definition.
+Often, a single index such as DateTime is used, but for more complex scenarios Sds allows multiple indexes to be defined in a type.
 Multiple indexes are concatenated to form a compound index.
-The Qi REST API methods that use tuples were created to assist you to use compound indexes.
+The Sds REST API methods that use tuples were created to assist you to use compound indexes.

-Supported QiTypes
+Supported SdsTypes
 ----------------

-The following types are supported when creating a QiType:
+The following types are supported when creating an SdsType:

 ======================   =================   =======================
 Array                    Boolean             BooleanArray